Here are some of our favorite things to do at home with kids that are fun and creative for the whole family!

 Depending on what you have on hand, you can use large cardboard boxes, a Fort Magic kit, or sheets and furniture.

-7. Set up an Indoor Scavenger Hunt for Kids
+7. Set up a Scavenger Hunt for Kids

 Get outside and enjoy nature together, whether it’s a neighborhood nature walk or a proper hike.
 Bring back a few nature treasures for a spring nature table, some nature art, or to make flower suncatchers.